floweredscarf/su25/projects/gitlet/index.md

     1. Should be linear relative to the size of the file being checked out.

     2. Should be linear with respect to the total size of the files in the commit's snapshot.
-Should be constant with respect to any measure involving number of commits.
-Should be constant with <!--ryan-qa: any measure of number of commits here--->
+Should be constant with respect to the number of commits.
-      respect to the number of branches.
+      Should be constant with respect to the number of branches.

 - **Failure cases**: